varnish/Varnish-Book/varnish_book.rst

 ---------------------

 - VCL is all about policies
-- VCL provides a state machine for controlling Varnish
+- Built-in VCL subroutines map the Varnish finite state machine
 - Each request is handled independently
-- Building a VCL file is done one line at a time
+- Recommendation: Building a VCL file is done one line at a time

 .. container:: handout